Subcutaneous administration: Technique

 Subcutaneous injections are performed by cleaning the area to be injected followed by an injection, usually at a 45-degree angle to the skin when using a syringe and needle, or at a 90-degree angle (perpendicular) if using an injector pen.
 The appropriate injection angle is based on the length of needle used, and the depth of the subcutaneous fat in the skin of the specific person.
 A 90-degree angle is always used for medications such as heparin.
 If administered at an angle, the skin and underlying tissue may be pinched upwards prior to injection.
 The injection is administered slowly, lasting about 10 seconds per milliliter of fluid injected, and the needle may be left in place for 10 seconds following injection to ensure the medicine is fully injected.

 Equipment

 The gauge of the needle used can range from 25 gauge to 27 gauge, while the length can vary between 1/2-inch to 5/8-inch for injections using a syringe and needle.
-For subcutaneous injections delivered using devices such as injector pens, the needle used may be as thin as 34 gauge (commonly 30-32 gauge), and as short as 3.5mm (commonly 3.5mm to 5mm).
+For subcutaneous injections delivered using devices such as injector pens, the needle used may be as thin as 34 gauge (commonly 30–32 gauge), and as short as 3.5 mm (commonly 3.5 mm to 5 mm).
 Subcutaneous injections can also be delivered via a pump system which uses a cannula inserted under the skin.
 The specific needle size/length, as well as appropriateness of a device such as a pen or pump, is based on the characteristics of a person's skin layers.